adragonite/UnityJSON/README.md

 a string and the node contains a boolean value.
 This is called a type mismatch error.
 You can ignore it with the `NodeOptions.IgoreTypeMismatch` option.
 - The target type cannot be instantiated or is not supported.
 This is called an unknown type error.
-You can ignore it with the `NodeOptions.IgnoreUnknownType` option.
+You can ignore it with the `NodeOptions.IgnoreInstantiationError` option.
 - The JSON node cannot contain unknown keys that cannot be mapped to the fields and properties of the class / struct.
 In such a scenario an exception is thrown, this is called an unknown key error and can be ignored with `ObjectOptions.IgnoreUnknownKey` option given